 These buildings were not solely for the use of the upper and middle classes, but when the rabble were admitted they were often segregated.
 Males and females were also housed separately, and sometimes others, such as those who had committed suicide, would be given a separate area.
 This was apparently for the benefit of those who awakened; the dead were generally left to lie for at least 36 hours, with the result that these buildings stank, and visitors were few.

 By the 1850s it was becoming apparent that this medical breakthrough was not going to catch on in some of the leading European countries, and doubt started to spread.
 If so much of the civilized world could turn down the waiting mortuaries, were the Germans over-reacting a bit?
 The waiting mortuaries were smelly, often unsanitary places.
-They were often maintained at the cost, and on the premises, of local churches, and the clergy was quickly becoming disenchanted of the mess and smell.
+They were often maintained at the cost, and on the premises, of local churches, and the clergy was quickly becoming disenchanted with the mess and smell.
 And although supporters often gave glowing reports of the lives saved by these mortuaries, these reports proved to be unverifiable.
 In fact, we have no reliable record of even one life being saved through use of these buildings.
 In 1898 the last waiting mortuary in Munich was shut down, although a few German hospitals kept electronic push-button systems in working order until the 1940s in the forlorn hope that someday someone would ring.
 Some of the original buildings still remain, although all have been re-purposed, some as more traditional mortuaries.

 Buried alive: the terrifying history of our most primal fear By Jan Bondeson. _